graciellehigino/the-return-of-the-fleas/manuscript.md

 @CHAMuha2015EmpRes], as well as the substitution of species along environmental gradients, variation in reproductive success and in the trophic network, or, yet, how the population density regulated by the environment can change the sign of an interaction [@Bruder2017BioInt; @Doxford2013SpaTem; @Kaplan2005AphAlt].

-The differences between communities related to interactions may be, but not necessarily are, correspondent to those related to their species composition [@Poisot2014SpeWhy].
+Because of all independent factors that can determine their occurrence, the differences between communities related to interactions may be, but not necessarily are, correspondent to those related to their species composition [@Poisot2014SpeWhy], and therefore the indexes that measure characteristics of ecological networks can also respond to environmental gradients in space and time [@Dalsgaard2013HisCli; @Baiser2019EcoRul; @Gravel2019BriElt].

-As well as several other biodiversity metrics, the indexes that measure characteristics of ecological networks can also respond to environmental gradients in space and time [@Baiser2019EcoRul; @Gravel2019BriElt].
-For example, the speed of climate change can reduce modularity (how much a network is partitioned into nuclei of closely connected species) and increase nestedness (how much specialist species interact with a subset of species with which generalists interact) in pollination networks [@Dalsgaard2013HisCli].
 One of these indexes that carries important historical information is the phylogenetic diversity, measured as the sum of the lengths of the phylogeny branches that include all the species that interact in a community.
 Dispersion and speciation events are the main factors that affect the phylogenetic diversity of a network